-The Woodrow Wilson School offers two master’s degrees: a 2-year Master in Public Affairs (MPA) and a 1-year mid-career Master in Public Policy (MPP).
+The Princeton School of Public and International Affairs offers two master’s degrees: a 2-year Master in Public Affairs (MPA) and a 1-year mid-career Master in Public Policy (MPP).
 Students pursuing either degree can earn a Master's certificate in Science, Technology, and Environmental Policy (STEP).

-Read more on the Woodrow Wilson School site.
+Read more on the Princeton School of Public and International Affairs site.

 Master's students pursuing the STEP certificate are required to complete four (4) approved courses on science policy-related topics.
-A list of pre-approved courses that fulfill the STEP requirements is posted on the WWS website at the beginning of each academic year.
+A list of pre-approved courses that fulfill the STEP requirements is posted on the Princeton SPIA website at the beginning of each academic year.
 Current pre-approved courses are also listed below.

 Two half-term courses count as one course credit.
 Additionally, students may propose courses not on the pre-approved list to the STEP Certificate Director for consideration.
 Students must take at least two courses from the pre-approved list as part of the 4-course requirement.

 Students pursuing the STEP certificate must also submit a policy paper to the STEP certificate director for approval.
 Generally students will use a paper from one of their certificate courses, and the paper must have received a grade of B+ or better.
 Students are urged to consult with STEP faculty in order to meet the standards of an approved science policy paper.